stklcode/statify-blacklist/README.md

 ## Frequently Asked Questions ##

 ### What is blocked by default? ###
 Nothing.
-By default, all blacklists are empty and disabled.
+By default, all filters are empty and disabled.
 They can and have to be filled by the blog administrator.

-A default blacklist is not provided, as the plugin itself is totally neutral.
+A default filter is not provided, as the plugin itself is totally neutral.
 If you want to filter out referer spam, visitors from search engines, just "false" referrers from 301 redirects or you own IP address used for testing only depends on you.

 ### Does the filter effect user experience? ###